d0u9/Linux-Device-Driver/01_Introduction_to_Linux_and_Device_Drivers/01_the_linux_kernel.md

 Linux is fast and lightweight.
 Due to its sophisticated design and the monolithic kernel, Linux is super fast and small, making it the first candidate for platforms with poor hardware resources.
-It can be tailored for tasks' essential needs and still keep slim in size.
+It can be tailored for tasks' essential needs and still remain slim in size.
 Benefiting from these, Linux nowadays is running on various devices; it spans from mobile phones to supercomputers.